Tuia Te Ako | 2018

-Ako Aotearoa's Māori Education Hui is co-hosted this year by New Zealand’s 11 Industry Training Organisations represented by Te Rautaki Whakarōpū Māori of the Industry Training Federation.
+Presentations from Tuia Te Ako 2018 – Ako Aotearoa's sixth national Māori Education Hui.
+Tuia Te Ako 2018 was co-hosted by New Zealand’s 11 Industry Training Organisations, represented by Te Rautaki Whakarōpū Māori of the Industry Training Federation.

-Tuia Te Ako 2018 also invites tauira Māori, job seekers, prospective students, tertiary education institutions, employers and community groups from across the South Auckland region and beyond to meet with Māori role models, business people, employers, employees, trainers, tutors as well as apprentices and other learners.
-We believe that this will be a prime opportunity to inspire our rangatahi to aspire to become a skilled and employed tradesperson, ultimately becoming employers and business people themselves.
+Tuia Te Ako 2018 also invited tauira Māori, job seekers, prospective students, tertiary education institutions, employers and community groups from across the South Auckland region and beyond to meet with Māori role models, business people, employers, employees, trainers, tutors as well as apprentices and other learners.
+We believe that this was a prime opportunity to inspire our rangatahi to aspire to become a skilled and employed tradesperson, ultimately becoming employers and business people themselves.

-The key theme for Tuia Te Ako 2018 is: Ararau – Vocational Pathways to Māori Learner Success.
+The key theme for Tuia Te Ako 2018 was: Ararau – Vocational Pathways to Māori Learner Success.

-Within this theme, we have guiding kaupapa for each day as follows:
+Within this theme, we had guiding kaupapa for each day:

 - TE RĀ 1: ‘Whanaungatanga’ with iwi, communities, educators, and employers to develop good practice models in vocational pathways for Māori learner success